Reasons to split large audio files

 Starting Conversion

-To initiate the conversion and splitting of the large audio file, just drop the CUE Sheet, the file with ".cue" extension, to the main window.
+To initiate the conversion and splitting of the large audio file, drop the CUE Sheet, the file with the ".cue" extension, into the main window.

-You might also want to drop the entire folder containing a CUE Sheet and source audio file.
-It is the preferred way to provide rights to converters and allow them to pick up necessary artworks.
+You may also want to delete the entire folder containing the CUE Sheet and source audio file.
+It is the preferred method for providing rights to converters and allowing them to select the necessary artworks.

-Please note that converters support the possibility of conversion of the single large audio file without splitting.
-To achieve this just drop the single audio file.
+Please note that converters support the conversion of a single large audio file without splitting it into multiple files.
+To achieve this, drop the single audio file.
 In the case of batch conversion, please disable "CUE Splitter" in the Preferences/General window.

 The Main Window and Progress windows.
 Process of conversion and splitting of FLAC file.

-The converter supports true batch conversion, so as many simultaneous sessions can be started as you want.
+The converter supports true batch conversion, allowing as many simultaneous sessions as you want to be started.
 Don't wait when the previous conversion is finished.
-Drop in the converter as many files and folders as you need and when you need it.
+Drop in the converter as many files and folders as you need and when you need them.

 Read More: Starting Conversion >>